Voting by proxy at elections

 - Attendance on a course; each college and higher education institution will have appointed an officer to support applications on these grounds.
 Check with your college who this person is.

-Please note the latest date to apply for a postal proxy vote is 5pm, Tuesday 20 April 2021
+The deadline to apply for a postal proxy vote is 5pm, 11 working days before the poll.

 If you have been appointed by an elector as their proxy then you can vote by post on their behalf.
 This means that instead of going to vote at the elector's local polling station, you can ask us to send the ballot paper to your home address, or an address of your choice in the UK.
 You then post your vote back to us.
 Ballot papers are usually posted out on the 10th and 5th working days before an election.
 If you have been appointed as a proxy you can apply to vote by post at any time.